tomhallmain/simple_image_compare/README.md

 - If control key is pressed, any previously marked directories will be ignored and a folder picker window will open to set a new target directory.

 - If alt key is pressed, the penultimate mark target dir will be used as target directory.
-This is useful when you want to move a bunch of files to one directory and then another, without having to re-filter each time.
+This is useful when you want to successively copy files to one directory and then move them to another, without having to re-filter each time.

 Simply typing letters while the mark window is open will filter the list of mark target directories, even if the GUI is not present.
 The backspace key will delete letters from the filter.
 You can scroll through the list of saved target directories using arrow keys.